Zuehlke/training-angular2/Exercises/Exercise 2/README.md

 This exercise is about deploying our web app to Azure in order to have it available under a public URL.

+### Preparations ###

+Make sure after the checkout that you run

+	webpack --config webpack.config.vendor.js

+and

+	npm install

 ### Tasks ###